lexipenia/redactor/README.md

 By default, text will be blacked out.
 However, simply enter `blackout = false` into the console to enable whiteout.
 Enter `blackout = true` to return to blackout mode.

+The console version does not support the "undo" function available on the Chrome extension.

 ### Examples

 1)